andrekovac/explain-programming/content/blog/data/machine-learning/index.md

 - **Formula**: 2 * (precision * recall) / (precision + recall)
 - **Note**: Harmonic mean punishes extreme differences between precision and recall

+## Confustion matrix

 Compare everything in a confusion matrix.

+- **True Positive (TP)**: Correctly classified as positive
+- **True Negative (TN)**: Correctly classified as negative
+- **False Positive (FP)**: Incorrectly classified as positive (I say it's positive although it's not)
+- **False Negative (FN)**: Incorrectly classified as negative (I say it's negative although it's not)

+### Specificity vs. Sensitivity

+- **Specificity**: True Negative Rate

+    - **Formula**: TN / (TN + FP)
+    - How well can I find the truely negative ones, aka. the irrelevant ones?
+    - How well can I rule out the truely negative ones?
+    - **Reduce false positives** for a higher specificity.

+    > "Specificity" is often remembered as "SpPIn" (like **"specifically pinning down"** a disease or condition), as it refers to the proportion of true negative cases that are correctly identified by a test.

+    > "Specificity" - "SpPIn" (like "Specificity Pins Down" the true negatives)

+- **Sensitivity**: True Positive Rate

+    - **Formula**: TP / (TP + FN)
+    - How well can I find the truely positive ones, aka. the relevant ones?
+    - **Reduce false negatives** for a higher sensitivity.
+    > "Sensitivity" is often remembered as "SnNout" (like "sniffing out" a disease or condition), as it refers to the proportion of true positive cases that are correctly identified by a test.]

+    > "Sensitivity" - "SeSeize" (like "Sensitivity Seizes" the true positives)

+#### Examples

+- *🩻 medical test* -> false positives (treating a healthy person) are less wanted than false negatives (treating a healthy person).
+- *✈️ airport security scanners* want high sensitivity -> false positives are more dangerous than false negatives.

+### How to choose the right threshold?

+> How to decide whether to prefer specificity or sensitivity?

+- Decide what is more dangerous: False positive or false negative?
+- An airport security scanner is an example for a system where false positives (an actual weapon not detected) are more dangerous than false negatives (stopping a person although they don't have a weapon).

+- A medical test is an example for a system where false negatives are more dangerous than false positives.

+- **ROC curve**: Plot sensitivity vs. 1 - specificity

+    - **Note**: 1 - specificity = false positive rate (FPR) = 1 - TN / (TN + FP)

+- **AUC**: Area under the ROC curve

+        - **Note**: AUC = 1: Perfect classifier
+        - **Note**: AUC = 0.5: Random classifier

 ### Data Loader